Skip to main content

 Overview

-Sarah's academic teaching is strongly informed by her ongoing work as a dance artist and collaborator working across the disparate contexts of concert dance, theatre, musical theater, opera, K-12 education, social services, health care and veterans’ affairs.
-Her graduate and undergraduate courses that center the body/embodied knowledge as a powerful force that both reflects and shapes communities, cultures, and institutional contexts.
-Hybrid (seminar/practice) course offerings include Theories of Corporeality (G), Movement in Question: Introduction to Dance Studies (UG), Art as Work: Valuing Labor in the Arts (UG/G), Artists in Healthcare: Collaborations and Complexities (UG-Service Learning designation), Research Methods in Dance (G), Capstone Seminar: Research Methods in Dance Studies and Choreographic Performance (UG), Pedagogies of Dance (UG/G), MFA Proseminar: Professional Practices (G); Sarah's creative practice/production courses include: Critique (G), Interdisciplinary Performance (UG/G), Improvisation (UG), and Modern Dance (UG).
-Sarah's pedagogical approach invites students to puzzle the irreconcilable gaps that exist between textuality/language and embodiment; students succeed when they depart with a honed understanding of the embodied dimensions of knowledge production and with a more profound sense of awareness about their own embodied choice making.
+Sarah's research is strongly informed by her ongoing work as a dance artist and collaborator working across the contexts of concert dance, theatre, musical theater, opera, K-12 education, social services, health care and veterans’ affairs.
+Her graduate and undergraduate courses at Duke center embodied knowledge as a powerful force that both creates and reflects cultural values.
+Current offerings include: Theories of Corporeality (G), Movement in Question: Introduction to Dance Studies (UG), Art as Work: Valuing Labor in the Arts (UG/G), Artists in Healthcare: Collaborations and Complexities (UG-Service Learning), Research Methods in Dance (G), Capstone Seminar: Research Methods in Dance Studies and Choreographic Performance (UG), Pedagogies of Dance (UG/G), MFA Proseminar: Professional Practices (G); Sarah's creative practice/production courses include: Critique (G), Interdisciplinary Performance (UG/G), Improvisation (UG), and Modern Dance (UG).
+Sarah's pedagogical approach invites students to entertain the irreconciliable gaps that exist between textuality/language and embodiment; across these offerings, student knowledge takes written and enacted forms to demonstrate a honed awareness of each student's embodied, histories, experiences, values and daily choice making.

 Research Interests: